carbonplan/ocr-web/lib/climate-risk-explainer/index.md

     href: /research/climate-risk-faq
   - label: Download data
     href: https://carbonplan.github.io/ocr/reference/data-downloads/
+back: /research/climate-risk
 fileId: 1jqDGZD2BTeMyhIFaZa3xHKLSeEiNmilZIqyPmesysfs
 ---

 Will a levee hold?
 Will a prospective homebuyer have access to a mortgage?
 Will a farmer be able to plant a particular crop?
 In each case, the availability of high-quality climate risk data could make the difference between safety and calamity, prosperity and sustained hardship.

 The private sector understands the need for climate data.
 Earlier this year the Boston Consulting Group estimated private equity investment opportunities in the climate and resilience adaptation market will grow from $0.5T to $1.3T per year by 2030, and identified climate intelligence solutions as the subsector expected to grow the most quickly.<Cite id='oehling.2025' /> “Extreme weather events and climate hazards are increasing in probability and rising in terms of impact, so investors that keep abreast with the latest climate science and data across regions will be able to stay one step ahead and position themselves to capture the most attractive opportunities,” the report encourages.
 The public is also starting to draw connections between the prediction of risk and its economic consequences, most clearly when it comes to insurance availability and cost.
-In climate-impacted states that elect insurance commissioners, some of these elections have become proxies for [public frustration over rising premiums](https://grist.org/elections/climate-impacts-put-insurance-commissioner-races-in-the-spotlight).
+In climate-impacted states that elect insurance commissioners, some of these elections have become proxies for [public frustration over rising premiums] (https://grist.org/elections/climate-impacts-put-insurance-commissioner-races-in-the-spotlight).

 Yet despite the importance of climate risk data, and the growth of private analytics firms producing it, almost none of that data is available to the public.<Cite id='condon.2023' /> You can type an address into Zillow and get a handful of climate risk scores, but you can’t see how those scores were calculated.
 Your tax dollars likely funded the creation of the base datasets that an analytics company uses in its wildfire risk model, but for your local government to use the model to protect your neighborhood, they likely have to sign a restrictive contract with a company, and pay a significant fee.
 As legal scholar Madison Condon summarizes this worrisome state of affairs, “The climate risk information available to individual citizens and municipalities... is limited and expensive to access.”